GoogleCloudPlatform/professional-services/infrastructure/gsuite-exporter/README.md

 ### Collectors

 #### Reports API
-To collect data from the Reports API, you need to grant extra permissions:
+To collect data from the Reports API, you need to grant extra permissions to your service account:
 * Go to `admin.google.com` and login with your GSuite administrator account
 * Navigate to `Security > Advanced Settings > Manage API client access`
 * Grant the following scopes to your service account's `client_id`: